runi95/graph-algs/README.md

 # Graph Algs

-A simple visualization tool used to render different pathfinding algorithms
+A 3D visualization tool used to render different pathfinding algorithms

 ## Currently supported pathfinding algorithms
 - A\*